 Historically, fashion design retail has often had a reputation of a set of people who spent most of the time drinking expensive wine and eating rich food at swanky parties.
 Fashion designers were sometimes perceived as creative but lacking business acumen.
 The fashion industry no longer has a perception problem.
-Today it is recognised as serious multinational corporate business.
+Today it is recognised as a serious multinational corporate business.
 The global fashion industry is reported to be worth more than $1.5 trillion, employing millions of people.
 The British Fashion Council published a report titled the “Value of the UK Fashion Industry” in 2010, figures updated in 2014.
-According to that report the UK fashion industry contributed a staggering £37.2 billion or 2.7% of total UK GDP in 2009 (*Please note these figures vary depending on the sources).
+According to that report, the UK fashion industry contributed a staggering £37.2 billion or 2.7% of total UK GDP in 2009 (*Please note these figures vary depending on the sources).

 So that being said, here are my top 10 tips for a fashion designer or executive running a fashion design retail business from a legal perspective:

 A prior condition for the success of a fashion design retail brand is an unusual and easily recognisable trademark.
 Consumers have grown to identify with brands and can easily recognise their brand preference of a product or service in the presence of competing brands.
 The brands themselves have become things to buyers.
 Therefore only those businesses that understand how to identify and manage their intellectual property have a hope of success in the fashion industry.